 Gavin Miller, Vice President and Fellow at Adobe Research noted that the demand for creativity and creative content will only continue to rise, but the quality of that creative output is constrained by people, time, and how creative humans can be.
 Marketing leaders have a wealth of data at their disposal from which to gain key insights to drive powerful customer experiences that reinforce their brand values.

 AI for creative development turns that problem into a strength, taking large amounts of data, learning from it, and working with humans to generate the best creative results.

-85% of CMOs know their organizations’ future business success hinges upon creativity and big ideas that build the brand and create an emotional connection, according to a recent survey from Dentsu Aegis Network.
+85% of CMOs know their organizations’ future business success hinges upon creativity and big ideas that build the brand and create an emotional connection, according to a survey from Dentsu Aegis Network.
 Only 54% of these same CMOs believe they deliver on that promise.
 Another 84% said data collection, management, and analytics that drive consumer insight are important for their success, yet only 49% believe they deliver well in this area.

 AI helps bridge the gap between awareness and action.

 Persado analyzed three years of a retail client’s data spanning over 2 million messages and almost 100 million customer touchpoints to pinpoint the most powerful concepts and messages for this client’s customer base.
 Those insights informed the entire creative process and guided how the creative agency of record planned and developed one of their largest campaigns of the year.
 Persado’s AI had a seat at the creative table from the beginning of the process, fundamentally changing how the creative team developed the creative direction and generated content–from in-store catalogs to radio ads, and from web banners to Instagram stories.